SakshamDarolia/neural-image-clustering-system/README.md

 # neural-image-clustering-system
 It takes images as input and then assigns them to a cluster based on the probability of each class in an image(extracted using a softmax layer at the end of network).
-For this an ensemble model of 3 ResNet50s(trained myself) is deployed at backend.
+For this an ensemble model of 3 ResNet50s(trained myself) is deployed at backend instead of a single ResNet because at the time of testing it was missing out on some objects in images when they were closer than a particular distance.
+It was providing lower than expected probabilities for such targets.
+So, I created an ensemble model in which each ResNet is trained to handle specific part which helped me acheive good results.

 Here I've tried a new supervised way for clustering which is faster and in some cases more accurate than K-means because of the use of a trained model at backend.
 But as of now this project only works for 4 classes namely building, person, weapon and vehicle.